EBIvariation/CMAT/data-exploration/clinvar-variant-types/supplementary-tables.md

 in vitro|1058
 in vivo|388

-## Distribution of records by observation method type
+## Distribution of records by collection method type
-Observation method type|Count
+collection method type|Count
 :--|:--
 clinical testing|4609337
 clinical testing, not provided|107333